databricks/mlops-stacks/README.md

 See the [FAQ](#FAQ) for questions on common use cases.

-## ML pipeline structure and devloop
+## ML pipeline structure and development loops

 An ML solution comprises data, code, and models.
 These assets need to be developed, validated (staging), and deployed (production).
 In this repository, we use the notion of dev, staging, and prod to represent the execution environments of each stage.